hclimente/gwas-tools/README.md

 The pipelines are written in [Nextflow](https://www.nextflow.io/), and makes use of multiple tools (see [Dependencies](#dependencies)).
 These tools need to be installed independently on a per-pipeline basis.
 However, those that can be distributed are included in a Docker image, which can be used adding the parameter '*-with-docker hclimente/gwas-tools*' or '*-with-singularity hclimente/gwas-tools*'.

+## Test files

+A partial minimal set of files is available in `test/data` to demonstrate the use of gwas-tools.
+For the SConES tool to function, the PPI file need to be downloaded and prepared as in `bin/templates/dbs/biogrid.sh`

 # Functions

 - GWAS